spotify/bigtable-autoscaler/gke/README.md

 ## General

-In this guide we will deploy Bigtable auto-scaler into GKE.
+In this guide we will deploy Bigtable autoscaler into GKE.

 ![Bigtable autoscaler on GKE](./img/bigtable-autoscaler.svg)